Revlimid Capsules is a brand of medicine containing the active ingredient lenalidomide.

 Revlimid can reduce the number of platelets, which are responsible for making the blood clot properly.
 Your doctor may monitor your blood cell numbers during treatment with Revlimid.

 Tiredness, headaches, shortness of breath, dizziness and looking pale.

 Revlimid can reduce the number of red blood cells that carry oxygen around the body.

 Numbness, tingling, or weakness of the arms and legs.

 This may be due to nerve damage.

-Abnormal eye movements, convulsions, or irregular heart rhythms.
+Abnormal eye movements, convulsions, mood changes or irregular heart rhythms.